-MST Philosophy: The MST program focuses on character and leadership in five service areas of the arts; educational support and career development; character and leadership development; sports, fitness and recreation; health, wellness and life skills.
+MST Philosophy: The MST program focuses on character and leadership development in five service areas, with a focus on building resiliency and enabling readiness.
 The MST program utilizes a comprehensive youth development curriculum framework to ensure the physical, cognitive, social and emotional needs of youth are addressed.
-Youth work together with staff to ensure they have input into activity choices.
-Activities meet the needs and interests of the youth.
 It is our continuing effort to provide an environment that is warm, inclusive, and supportive which provides a foundation for teens to make an impact within the MST program, their community and in their future.

 MST Curriculum: The MST program utilizes a comprehensive youth development curriculum framework to ensure the physical, cognitive, social and emotional needs of youth are addressed.
-The framework is comprised of five Service Areas to meet the core requirements: The Arts; Educational Support and Career Development; Character and Leadership Development; Sports, Fitness and Recreation; Health, Wellness and Life Skills.
+The framework is comprised of five service areas to meet the core requirements: The Arts; Educational Support and Career Development; Character and Leadership Development; Sports, Fitness and Recreation; Health, Wellness and Life Skills.
 Youth work together with staff to ensure they have input into activity choices.
 Activities meet the needs and interests of the youth.
 The intent is to have a combination of youth and adult choices in the lesson plan and for youth to help determine frequency.
 Activities reflect the program's written philosophy and goals for youth in a prominent area.